 - Involve networks.
 Spend time with your partner’s friends and family.

-- Be kind to yourself.
+Be kind to yourself.
 To be the best partner you can be, start by being kind to yourself.
 Scientific evidence is accumulating in support of the idea that self-compassion is a wonderful foundation for a healthy partnership.
 Self-compassion is a habit of gentleness towards oneself during times of failure, inadequacy, and imperfection.
 Evidence shows that self-compassion predicts the types of behaviors that translate into healthier relationships, such as offering care and concern for a partner (Neff & Beretvas, 2013).
-In other words, working on ourselves can benefit our relationships.
+Working on ourselves can benefit our relationships.